Premium-rate telephone number: Taiwan

 In Taiwan, premium rate numbers start with 0203, 0204 and 0209.

 Mongolia

 In Mongolia, premium rate numbers start with 1900.

 Europe

 In many European countries, such as France, Germany and the United Kingdom, it was common for organisations to operate customer service lines on premium-rate numbers using prefixes that fall outside the scope of the country's premium-rate number regulations.
 Therefore, in contrast to North America where customer service numbers are typically free of charge to the caller, consumers in Europe often used to pay a premium above the cost of a normal telephone call.
 The EU Consumer Rights Directive 2011/EU/83, which came into force on 13 June 2014, was intended to eliminate this pricing model, but the law's implementation and success varies widely from country to country.

-BEREC (Body of European Regulators for Electronic Communications) maintains a detailed list of the expensive telephone number prefixes used within EU member states and territories.
+BEREC (Body of European Regulators for Electronic Communications) maintains a detailed list of premium telephone number prefixes used within EU member states and territories.